 Additional Methods for Taming the Plastic Beast

 Even though plastic-eating fungi are truly wonderful, they won’t completely solve our plastic troubles.
 What we need is a multifaceted approach.
 There’s always the old standby: Reduce.
 Reuse.
 Recycle. — which is a step in the right direction and certainly helps on a personal level.
 However, to really make a dent in our plastic load, we need to get industry on-board with biodegradable/recyclable packaging and products made from materials like hemp paper, cellulose, glass and metal.
-A petition is available here which urges manufacturer’s and retailers to embrace fully biodegradable packaging, eliminate single-use plastic bags and provide bulk purchasing options.
+In all your interactions with manufacturers and retailers, urge them to embrace fully biodegradable packaging, eliminate single-use plastic bags and provide bulk purchasing options.

 Another workable solution involves converting waste plastic into usable fuel (gasoline, kerosene and diesel).
 A Japanese company has created a plastic-to-oil conversion system, which can be used for both industrial and home applications.
 By utilizing this method, CO2 emissions are reduced by an impressive 80% compared to conventional burning of plastic.
 The creator stresses that if we were only to use fuel from plastic — instead of oilfields — we would drastically reduce our pollution and waste.
 You can read more about the process here.